-Throughout her career, Judy Geist has performed in recital and with leading ensembles.
-Her list of credits is an indication of her versatility in a vast musical network.
-She joined The Philadelphia Orchestra in 1983 under the baton of Riccardo Muti.
-Her arrival marked a milestone in the Orchestra’s history when she became the first woman to chair in the viola section since the ensemble was formed in 1900.
-In 1992 she attained the position of fourth chair and later served as acting assistant principal under Music Director Christoph Eschenbach.
+Judy L. Geist joined The Philadelphia Orchestra under the baton of Riccardo Muti in 1983.
+Her arrival marked a milestone in the Orchestra’s history when she became the first woman to chair in the viola section since the ensemble was founded in 1900.
+She attained the position of fourth chair in 1992 and served as acting assistant principal under Music Director Christoph Eschenbach.

 Photo: Jessica Griffin